amitxv/PC-Tuning/docs/post-install.md

 ## Raise the Clock Interrupt Frequency (Timer Resolution)

 There is a lot of misleading and inaccurate information regarding this topic polluting the internet.
-Raising the timer resolution helps with precision where constant sleeping or pacing is required such as multimedia applications, frame rate limiters and more.
+Raising the timer resolution helps with precision where constant sleeping or pacing is required such as in multimedia applications, frame rate limiters and more.
 Below is a list of bullet points highlighting key information regarding the topic.

 - Applications that require a high resolution already call for 1ms (1kHz) most of the time.
 In the context of a multimedia application, this means that it can maintain the pace of events within a resolution of 1ms, but we can take advantage of 0.5ms (2kHz) being the maximum resolution supported on most systems